Title Screen Film Genre(s), Title, Year, (Country), Length, Director, Description

 Run Lola Run (1998, Germany) (aka Lola Rennt), 81 minutes, D: Tom Tykwer

 Writer/director Tom Tykwer's relentlessly-thrilling, adrenalized hit film was about fate and destiny.
-It accentuated by a techno/industrial soundtrack and a mix of stunning visual styles.
-There were three breathtaking and frenetic beat-the-clock attempts of tattooed, short red-haired Lola (Franke Potente) to race and acquire 100,000 DeutschMarks needed to save the life of her dependent, drug-dealing boyfriend Manni (Moritz Bleibtreau).
+It accentuated by a techno/industrial soundtrack, multiple images of ticking time-pieces, and a mix of stunning visual styles.
+Released about 10 years after German reunification, the film became a symbol of the new dynamism and life-altered character of the reunited city in the late 1990s as it was being rebuilt.
+There were three breathtaking and frenetic beat-the-clock attempts of tattooed, short red-haired Lola (Franke Potente) to frantically race (from the former East Berlin to West Berlin in 20 minutes) and acquire 100,000 DeutschMarks needed to save the life of her dependent, drug-dealing boyfriend Manni (Moritz Bleibtreau).
 He was panicking at a phone booth in Berlin, where he was to meet his boss Ronnie (Heino Ferch) at noon with the cash.
 However, he had inadvertently left the bag of cash on a subway car, where it was picked up by a homeless bum.
 Lola's task was to sprint and acquire the replacement cash and get it to Manni in 20 minutes before he committed a robbery to get the money needed to pay off the debt.
 The film's twist was that she was off by a matter of seconds in each 'what-if' scenario, and that drastically altered the consequences.
+The story ended happily, but only after two earlier attempts with very different outcomes.

 Rushmore (1998), 89 minutes, D: Wes Anderson